The Noether-Lefschetz locus of surfaces in $\mathbb{P}^3$ formed by determinantal surfaces: Determinantal surfaces in

 \begin{definition} A curve $C\subset\PP^3$ is called \textit{arithmetically Cohen-Macaulay}, or ACM, if its ideal sheaf admits a minimal free resolution of the form

 \end{definition}

-Given a curve $C$ as in (\ref{eq::ACMresolution}), we will denote by $d_C$ the degree of $C$ and by $g_C$ the genus of $C$.
-One can explicitly compute these numbers in terms of the graded Betti numbers $a_i$ and $b_j$ by the formulas
+Given a curve $C$ as in (\ref{eq::ACMresolution}), we denote its degree by $d_C$, and by $g_C$ its genus.
+These numbers only depend on the graded Betti numbers $a_i$ and $b_j$, and one can explicitly compute them:

-The dimension of the family of ACM curves with given Betti numbers can be readily computed by the following formula.
+We focus on the family of smooth ACM curves in the Hilbert scheme of curves of degree $d_C$ and genus $g_C$, with graded Betti numbers as in (\ref{eq::ACMresolution}).
+We denote this locus by $\mathcal{H}_{a,b}$ and its dimension can be computed by the following result.
 See also \cite[Prop.
 3.3]{BS}.

 \begin{thm}\cite[Th.
 2]{ellingsrud} .
 Let $a_0\leq\ldots\leq a_t$ and $b_1\leq\ldots\leq b_t$ be integers such that $\sum_{j=1}^tb_j=\sum_{i=0}^ta_i.$ Denote